Lumiwealth-Strategies/stock_example_algo/README.md

 # Strategy Description

-This strategy follows the trades of members of Congress.
-It downloads the trading data from the QuiverQuant API and rebalances the portfolio based on the trades of the Congress members.
-The strategy calculates the drift of the portfolio and rebalances it if the drift is greater than a certain threshold.
+This strategy is an example of a stock trading strategy.
+It splits the cash available equally between the stocks in the symbols list right at the start of the strategy and holds the stocks indefinitely.
+This is a simple strategy that is used to demonstrate how to create a stock trading strategy in Lumibot.

 # Getting Started